YOUR AUSTRALIAN SHEPHERD PUPPY

 We now have an Amazon Store at the bottom of every page :) Makes it much easier to get hard to find supplements, like kelp powder, diatomaceous earth, etc...

-We use raw hamburger, 1/4-1/2 cup, and then add a raw egg, shell and all, squashed up real fine with your fingers, about 1-2 tblsp of plain yogurt, 1 teaspoon apple cider vinegar, 1/8 teaspoon ground kelp, 1 tablespoon oil olive, salmon oil or codliver oil, a capsule, 1/2 tsp organic coconut oil, 1tsp - 1 tablespoon diatomaceous earth (DE, food grade, only), and enough warm water to make it easy to stir up.
+We use raw hamburger, 1/4-1/2 cup, and then add a raw egg, shell and all (or no shell), squashed up real fine with your fingers, about 1-2 tblsp of plain yogurt, 1 teaspoon apple cider vinegar, 1 teaspoon colloidal silver (5ppm), 1/8 teaspoon ground kelp, 1 tablespoon oil olive, salmon oil or codliver oil, a capsule, 1/2 tsp organic coconut oil, 1/4 tsp - 1 tablespoon diatomaceous earth (DE, food grade, only), and enough warm water to make it easy to stir up.
 I would feed them this at least 3 times a day (this is for a 6-7 week old puppy), morning, afternoon and evening, and if they seemed hungry, maybe a fourth time before bed, too.
 This may be enough for one days worth of meals.
 Puppies get chicken leg pieces for dinner, here.
 When you get your puppy, just use raw ground meat like in the recipe below.
-Processed food is not necessary, but if you use it, use enough water to totally reconstitute it.
+Processed food is not necessary, but if you use it, use enough water to totally reconstitute it (equal parts plus some).
 And use an 1/8-1/4 teaspoon of colloidal silver or 2-3 drops of grapefruit seed extract to kill whatever may be in it, like salmonella.
 We now recommend "Life's Abundance" Holistic dog food.
 An exceptional, human quality dog food.
 Also, the only dairy they get is yogurt.
 Make sure to give them their NuVet Plus vitamin, once a day.
-They make an amazing difference.
+These vitamins make an amazing difference.
 This is the only vitamin that I have seen make any obvious difference!
 I have actually extended my health guarantee if this NuVet vitamin along with a raw diet, is used for their (your puppy's) first 2-years.
 You must order from the link on my website though, for it to be recorded with NuVet Labs.
 Follow this link to go to the NuVet Labs page.
 We also will extend this guarantee for "Life's Abundance Health Food for Dogs", which must be ordered from our link to keep records.

 FOR 1 YOUNG PUPPY: